Murray A. Hansen

 Murray A. Hansen is a brigadier general in the National Guard of the United States.

 Early life

 Hansen was born in Seaford, Delaware.
 He attended Marist High School in Atlanta, Georgia and graduated from Lake Forest High School in Lake Forest, Illinois.
+After his graduation, he worked on the Chicago Board of Trade.
 He attended University of Kansas and graduated from Valdosta State University in 1987 and Liberty University in 2012.

 Career

-In 1987, Hansen began training at Mather Air Force Base, Sacramento, CA. The following year, he started undergoing B-52G training at Castle Air Force Base, Atwater, CA. From 1989 to 1992, he was assigned to the 2d Bombardment Wing at Barksdale Air Force Base, Bossier City, LA.
+In 1987, Hansen began training at Mather Air Force Base, Sacramento, California.
+The following year, he started undergoing B-52G training at Castle Air Force Base, Atwater, California.
+From 1989 to 1992, he was assigned to the 2d Bombardment Wing at Barksdale Air Force Base, Bossier City, Louisiana.
 There he was instructor in the Air Force's only dual nuclear and conventional qualified B-52 squadron.
 During this time, Hansen was deployed to serve in Desert Storm flying 11 combat missions for 156 flight hours from Moron, Spain.